Docencia-fmrico/robocup-home-education-rosqui/README.md

 <details><summary><b>Go to Ref</b></summary>

- Start, basically is a node used for <b>going to the referee's position.</b>
+ Go to Ref, basically is a node used for <b>going to the referee's position.</b>

  In <b>GotoRef.h</b> you can find the vector with the <b>specific position of the referee.</b>